trek/trek.github.com/_posts/2010-01-14-automating-itunes-gift-cards.markdown

 ---
 layout: post
 title: Automating iTunes Gift Cards
+excerpt: "<p>I&#8217;m finishing up a project for the <a href='http://www.sph.umich.edu/'> University of Michigan School of Public Health</a> that involves using iTunes Gift Cards as a participant incentive.
+They&#8217;ve pre-bought about $20,000 of Gift Cards and given me the ids.
+We <em>could</em> just have participants copy/paste their code into iTunes, but I wanted to create a smooth user experience for redeeming.</p>
+"

 ---
 I'm finishing up a project for the <a href='http://www.sph.umich.edu/'> University of Michigan School of Public Health</a> that involves using iTunes Gift Cards as a participant incentive.
 They've pre-bought about $20,000 of Gift Cards and given me the ids.